Archaeologists in Peru find 3,000 year-old mummy in Lima

-LIMA : Peruvian archaeologists have discovered an approximately 3,000-year-old mummy in Lima, they said on Wednesday, the latest discovery in the Andean nation dating to pre-Hispanic times.
+LIMA: Peruvian archaeologists have discovered an approximately 3,000-year-old mummy in Lima, they said on Wednesday (Jun 14), the latest discovery in the Andean nation dating to pre-Hispanic times.

 Students from San Marcos University and researchers initially found remains of the mummy's hair and skull in a cotton bundle during excavation, before uncovering the rest of the mummy.